pallavis08/bank-marketing-app/ReadMe.md

   Following steps were used during this project:
    - Exploratory Data Analysis: Code is in EDA.ipynb
    - Model training: A set of model were tried and their performance was evaluated.
 Code srored in model_training.ipynb file
    - Inference: Best model was saved in model training step and that model is used to predict for any new data.
+Code is in app.py file.
 This was done in 2 steps:
     1. First data preparation was done with feature engineering and data cleaning.
     2. Processed data was used for inference
   - Deployment: The model is deployed using Stremlit on their community server.
-Try it out at:
+Try it out at: https://bankmarketingapp.streamlit.app/ .
+You can use a sample csv file file_to_predict.csv (provided).